 - Stay away from harsh chemicals that aren’t friendly to hair.
 While facial hair is hardier than our head hair in some ways, you shouldn’t put your beard through the wringer by using products that will knock your sebum and keratin levels off balance.

 - Likewise, some cosmetic products are anti-androgenic, limiting how much testosterone and other male hormones reach your hair.
 Check any medications and cosmetics that you use to see if they have anti-androgenic qualities.

 - Avoid soap-washing your beard too often, it can strip away natural oils and substances that help hair growth.
 While showering or bathing throughout the week, water rinsing should be fine, and use soap/shampoo three times per week at a maximum.
 Beard shampoo is better than kinds made for your head hair.

 - Try not to use hairdryers and other heated implements on your beard, it’ll slow the growth rate and you risk damaging your hair.
 Use beard balm or butter to style your hair instead.

 - Lastly, as we said, don’t trim your hair too often.
 Your hair growth rate is mostly decided by genetics, so that’s more important than whether you trim your hair often or not, and it can even harm your hair growth.
 Instead, focus on what nutrients you’re taking into your body and how strong your blood circulation is.

 With that, you have reached the end of our comprehensive guide to stimulating beard growth.
 I learned a lot while researching these 10 ways to stimulate beard growth faster.

-By using the information in this guide, you should be able to achieve a faster beard growth rate and the beards that you can grow will be thicker and healthier-looking!
+By using the information in this guide, you should be able to achieve a faster beard growth rate, and the beard that you can grow will be thicker and healthier looking!

 It may take some time to see results but, by sticking to some of the hair-friendly habits included above, you’ll be on the right track.
-Eat right and use the right products and you should start seeing results in no time.
+Eat right and use the right products; you should start seeing results quickly.